Epcot’s Rose and Crown Pub with Fireworks Viewing

 Comparing the Dining Package to My Rose and Crown Fireworks Strategy

 The thing is, I don’t think there’s necessarily a right or wrong choice here.
-Either way, if you play your cards right, you’ll have an easy view of some amazing fireworks.
+Either way, if you play your cards right, you’ll have an easy view of some amazing fireworks and delicious food.

 Personally, I wouldn’t book the dining package.
 This is mainly because I have two children who could never in a million years eat $89 worth of food to make the Rose and Crown Fireworks Dining Package worth it.